-To enable punch recording, you must define a punch-range and enable the Punch In/Out buttons:
+To enable punch recording, you must define a punch-range and enable the Punch In/ Out buttons:

-- 1. Pre select a time-range to record (example: the guitar solo) by dragging the mouse in Range mode. - 2.
-Enable the punch markers by right clicking in the range and selecting "Set punch from selection" or by pressing the { key on your keyboard - 3.
-Enable the Punch In/Out buttons in the transport toolbar.
-(If you don't see these, you can enable them in Preferences->Appearance->Toolbar - 4. arm the track(s) and the master record on the transport.
+1. Pre select a time-range to record (example: the guitar solo) by dragging the mouse in Range mode.

+2. Enable the punch markers by right clicking in the range and selecting "Set punch from selection" or by pressing the { key on your keyboard notice the punch markers have been added.

+3. Enable the Punch In/Out buttons in the transport toolbar.
+(If you don't see these, you can enable them in Preferences->Appearance->Toolbar

+- 4. Move the playhead before the punch point and press Shift+Spacebar to start recording.
 As the transport rolls, recording will only occur as the playhead rolls over the defined area protecting existing audio before and after the range. - If the "In" button is enabled, then Mixbus will initiate the transport Record-arm when the punch range is entered. - If the "Out" button is enabled, then Mixbus will stop recording when the punch range is exited.